Injectivity of Gabor phase retrieval from lattice measurements: Introduction

-then the choice $X = (2b)^{-1}\Z \times \{ 0 \}$ implies that $(\mathcal{C}, X)$ satisfies condition \textbf{(U)} \cite[Theorem 2.5]{AlaifariWellershoff}. \end{enumerate} To summarize, \ref{itm:pair1} and \ref{itm:pair2} above consider non-discrete sampling sets.
-In practice however the spectrogram can only be sampled on a discrete set $X$.
-The only result applying to this case is \ref{itm:pair3} which is however only valid for a very restricted class of (real-valued and band-limited) signals, whereas applications in diffraction imaging would rather require results for more general function classes.
-In particular, it is unknown which classes of complex-valued functions (if any) can be uniquely recovered from discrete samples of their spectrogram.
+To summarize, \ref{itm:pair1}, \ref{itm:pair2} and $\ref{itm:pair3}$ above consider non-discrete sampling sets.
+In practice, however, the spectrogram can only be sampled on a discrete set $X$.
+The only result applying to this case is \ref{itm:pair4} which is, however, only valid for the restricted class of real-valued and band-limited signals, whereas applications in diffraction imaging would rather require results for more general function classes.
+In particular, it is unknown which classes of complex-valued functions (if any) can be uniquely recovered from discrete samples $X \subseteq \R^2$ of their spectrograms.
+In the present article we are primarily interested in the setting where $X$ is a lattice in the time-frequency plane, i.e. $X=A\Z^2$ with $A \in \mathrm{GL}_2(\R)$ an invertible matrix.
+At this juncture, we emphasize that if $X$ is a lattice then a prior restriction of the signal class $\mathcal{C}$ to a proper subspace of $\lt$ is necessary.
+This follows from a recent result which states that uniqueness in $\mathcal{C} = \lt$ is never achieved if $X$ is a lattice, even if one has the freedom of changing the window function $\varphi$ of the short-time Fourier transform \cite[Theorem 1.2]{grohsLiehr3}.